juliocesarlq/Flixster/README.md

-# Flix - iOS Application
+# Flixster - iOS Application

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).